 In the absence of regular face to face contact where communication is much needed, trust becomes more important than ever.
-Employers and managers have now the opportunity to build on their communication style and explicitly state their gratitude to hard-working employees as well as share confidence in team members in being successful.
+Employers and managers now have the opportunity to build on their communication style.
+They should explicitly state their gratitude to hard-working employees as well as share confidence in team members in being successful.

 Interested in finding out more about the subjects raised on this page?

 Simply click on the tags below to read related blog posts...